Teen Driver Insurance: Costs, Discounts & How to Save Money in 2026

 Auto-Owners Varies Excellent discount options; accident forgiveness; away-at-school discounts

 These companies offer the most competitive rates while providing robust coverage options.
-For military families, USAA provides unmatched value with comprehensive auto insurance for veterans.
+For military families, USAA provides unmatched value with the lowest teen rates available.
+When choosing an insurer, also consider their car insurance rates by state since pricing varies significantly by location.

 Provider Selection Factors